guildai/guildai/guild/tests/timerange.md

     Traceback (most recent call last):
     ParseError: unexpected 'year' at pos 7

-For these intervals, you must use `after ... ago`:
+For these intervals, you must use `after ... ago` - noting again that the period starts *after* the specified interval.

     >>> apply("after 2 weeks ago", ref)
     ref:   2019-05-01 14:35:23